odsti/datasets/ckd/README.md

 See the [citation request](https://archive.ics.uci.edu/ml/citation_policy.html) for the original website policy for citing datasets; please do follow that if you publish an analysis of these data.

-The file `chronic_kidney_disease_full.arff` is a patched version of the original at `original/chronic_kidney_disease_full.arff`.
-See the output of `diff` for details.
-The changes are because the [ARFF file](https://www.cs.waikato.ac.nz/ml/weka/arff.html) appears to be mal-formed, and therefore causes errors when reading with Scipy.
-Specifically:

-* The value in line 399, starting `75,70`, has an extra missing field specified with double commas: `,,`.

 The [Foundations of Data Science](https://www.inferentialthinking.com) (FDS) [version of this file](https://www.inferentialthinking.com/data/ckd.csv) differs from the processed version (`processed/ckd_full.csv`) in these ways: